Hollywood Casino at Greektown: Changes in ownership

 By late 2007, the casino was in financial trouble, as its debt-to-equity ratio fell below the minimum threshold negotiated with the lenders who financed the expansion.
 The state threatened to force a sale unless the casino could obtain new financing.
 In May 2008, Greektown Casino filed for Chapter 11 bankruptcy protection to prevent the forced sale.

+In 2009, Randy Fine was the chief executive officer of the Greektown Casino.
 In June 2010, a group of Greektown's bondholders, organized as Greektown Superholdings, Inc., bought the casino out of bankruptcy.
 John Hancock Financial, OppenheimerFunds, Brigade Capital, and Solus Alternative Asset Management together owned 78% of the company.

 Rock Gaming, owned by Dan Gilbert, agreed in January 2013 to buy a majority stake in the Greektown Casino.
 This was part of Gilbert's plan of investment to help revitalize downtown Detroit.

 In February 2016, it was announced as part of Rock Gaming's rebranding as Jack Entertainment that the property would be renamed to Jack Detroit Casino–Hotel Greektown.
 Plans for the name change were canceled in March 2018, as Gilbert was planning to sell the property and exit the casino business.

 In May 2019, Vici Properties and Penn National Gaming (now Penn Entertainment) jointly bought Greektown from Jack Entertainment.
 Vici paid $700 million for the real estate assets, while Penn National paid $300 million for the operating business.
 It leased the property from Vici for $56 million per year.
+In December 2020, a new Barstool Sportsbook was opened on the second floor, offering sports betting and dining.

-In May 2022, the casino was rebranded under Penn National's primary brand, Hollywood Casino.
-It also completed more than $30 million in Detroit-themed renovations that covered almost every area of this facility.
-The ongoing renovation and remodeling process includes the remodeled VIP garage with over 700 spaces designed for high-rollers, the hotel lobby, and elevator lobbies.
-As of 2022, all 400 rooms are in the process of remodeling.
+In May 2022, the casino was rebranded under Penn's Hollywood Casino brand.
+In April 2024, the casino's sportsbook was relaunched as the ESPN Bet sportsbook, coinciding with the 2024 NFL draft; it was Penn's first retail sportsbook under the new branding.